 |

 NETWORK INFORMATION In most cases it is clear from the WiFi icon what the problem is, but sometimes it might be necessary to study the details to find out what is wrong.

-Hardware ID At the first start of the BridgeTab an Hardware ID between 10000 and 65000 will be randomized.
-It should not be possible for low numbers to occur but it it happens you must ask the TD to fix it on the scoring computer in the following way: 1.
-Locate the file C:\BOS\Bridgescorer\nextip 2.
-Delete the nextip file
+Hardware ID An Hardware ID between 10000 and 65000 will be randomized at the first start of the BridgeTab.
+It should not be possible for low numbers to occur, but you must ask the TD to fix it in the following way if it would happen: 1.
+Locate the file C:\BOS\Bridgescorer\nextip on the PC.
+2. Delete the nextip file

-Status It will in most cases be clear from the STATUS in the network information why there is no communication.
+Status It will in most cases be clear from the status in the network information why there is no communication.
 The tablet has switched to another network than the one used at the start in the example shown below.
 In this case the tablet should revert to network TP-Link_7144.
-It might be necessary to “Forget” the competing network (Jannersten-Google in the example). if it happens repeatedly, c.f. the headline Network name above.
+It might be necessary to “Forget” the competing network (Jannersten-Google in the example) if it happens repeatedly, c.f. the headline Network name above.

-The BT will tell when the results have to be sent to the control software.
 When the WiFi icon is yellow some functions (e.g. comparison of your result with the other tables) will not be available.
 You can safely ignore the blackish message that can appear until you come to a screen telling that communication is required.
+The BT will tell when the results have to be sent to the control software.

+|